Many have reported seeing some strange things in the sky. And Terrafugia may be one of the strangest – one day!

 By Jody McCutcheon

-Here’s a cool way to beat traffic and still park your vehicle in your own garage: fly to work!
+We’ve all been there.
+Stuck in traffic for hours, breathing in nasty exhaust fumes, bored out of our mind.
+But here’s a cool way to beat traffic and still park your vehicle in your own garage: fly to work!

 Wondering how it gets its power?
 This is a plug-in hybrid electric vehicle that fits in a standard single-car garage.
 Theoretically, it can recharge its battery from its own engine or by plugging into an electric car charging station.
+It’s pretty much as simple as charging your phone is.

 It may seem far out and futuristic, but this isn’t some half-baked, haphazard idea, either.
 Built-in safety features include programming for automatic avoidance of other air traffic, bad weather and restricted and tower-controlled airspace, plus a back-up, full parachute system for use if the operator believes the vehicle is incapable of auto-landing.